-The act requires the board of education of each school district and the governing authority of each community school (charter school), other than an Internet- or computer-based community school ("e-school"), to display the mottoes of the United States of America ("In God We Trust") and the State of Ohio ("With God, All Things Are Possible") in an appropriate manner in a classroom, auditorium, or cafeteria of a school building under its control, if copies of the mottoes or money to purchase copies of the mottoes are donated.
+Internet- or computer-based community school ("e-school"), to display the mottoes of the United States of America ("In God We Trust") and the State of Ohio ("With God, All Things Are Possible") in an appropriate manner in a classroom, auditorium, or cafeteria of a school building under its control, if copies of the mottoes or money to purchase copies of the mottoes are donated.
 However, the donated or purchased copies must meet certain design requirements.
-Under the act's design requirements, copies of the mottoes must (1) be printed on durable, poster-quality paper or displayed in a frame, (2) have dimensions of at least 8/2 inches by 11 inches, (3) contain no words other than the motto and language identifying the motto as the motto of the United States or Ohio, and (4) contain no images other than appropriate representations of the national or state flag.
-Each school district board of education and community school governing authority has the option of complying with the act's design requirements or adopting, by a majority vote, a resolution describing appropriate, alternative design requirements.
-In either case, the board or go verning authority must accept the donation of copies of the mottoes or accept the donation of money for the purchase of copies of the mottoes, if the donated or purchased copies meet the applicable design requirements.
+Under the bill's design requirements, copies of the mottoes must (1) be printed on durable, poster-quality paper or displayed in a frame, (2) have dimensions of at least 8/2 inches by 11 inches, (3) contain no words other than the motto and language identifying the motto as the motto of the United States or Ohio, and (4) contain no images other than appropriate representations of the national or state flag.
+Each school district board of education and community school governing authority has the option of complying with the bill's design requirements or adopting, by a majority vote, a resolution describing appropriate, alternative design requirements.
+In either case, the board or governing authority must accept the donation of copies of the mottoes or accept the donation of money for the purchase of copies of the mottoes, if the donated or purchased copies meet the applicable design requirements.

-By operation of law, it appears that the governing board of each educational service center also must accept the donation of and display the mottoes in the manner provided in the act if it operates any classrooms, auditoriums, or cafeterias that are not under the control of a school district board.
+By operation of existing law, it appears that the governing board of each educational service center also is required to accept the donation of and to display the mottoes in the manner provided in the bill if it operates any classrooms, auditoriums, or cafeterias that are not under the control of a school district board.